-There is Digital Safety advice within the Abingdon Learning Trust ICT policy that all staff sign.
-This covers the use of mobile phones, cameras, and other digital recording devices e.g., i-Pads.
-For online safety, there is within the policy support about children accessing the internet whilst they're at school using data on their phones (3G or 4G networks).
-The policy reinforces the importance of online safety, including making parents aware of what your school ask children to do online (e.g., sites they need to visit or who they'll be interacting with online)
+The school has an Online Safety policy (which is under review and will be published in October 2023), which covers the use of mobile phones, cameras and other digital recording devices e.g. i-Pads.
+For online safety, within the policy there is support about children accessing the internet whilst they're at school using data on their phones.
+This considers that many children have unlimited and unrestricted access to the internet via 3G, 4G and 5G networks.
+This access means some children, whilst at school, sexually harass, bully and control others via their mobile and smart technology, share indecent images consensually and non-consensually and view and share pornography and other harmful content.
+This has been carefully considered within schools ICT Policy, including the management of devices, filtering and monitoring and access to smart technology.
+The policy also reinforces the importance of online safety, including making parents aware of what the school asks children to do online (e.g. sites they need to visit or who they'll be interacting with online).